-LWF ensures that besides traditional reporting mechanisms, a digital support, based on feedback through mobile - will be developed that is adapted to the situation of the people on the move.
-Beneficiaries will be informed on existing reporting channels and consulted about more adapted reporting mechanism.
+LWF ensures that beneficiaries will be informed on existing reporting channels and consulted about more adapted reporting mechanism.
 Awareness raising sessions on rights of beneficiaries and behaviour they can expect from staff will be in-built in all programmatic work.

-Digital feedback systems on delivery of aid will complement the Monitoring system of the intervention to be in alignment of the principles of the Core Humanitarian Standards (CHS).
-With the Member Churches, LWF will agree how case handling of serious violations will be dealt with.
 LWF ensures that investigative capacities will be enhanced through training of Complaints Response Focal points.
-A pool of national investigators will be created that could be used in case of incidences.
+A pool of national CRM focal persons will be trained on how to manage complaints and feedbacks received by beneficiaries and the staff.
 LWF can build on current experience and will reach out to other ACT members to create synergies and use the expertise.
-However, LWF needs to scale up its capacities to build appropriate systems and increase the investigative capacities.
+However, LWF is scaling up its capacities to build appropriate systems and increase the investigative capacities.